Mike Lantry

 Mike Lantry (born c.
 1948) is a former All-American football player.
 He was a left-footed place-kicker who played for Bo Schembechler at the University of Michigan from 1972 through 1974.
 He was selected as a first-team All-American in 1973 and set Michigan records for the longest field goal, most field goals, and most point after touchdown kicks.
 However, he also missed three key field goals in the last minutes of the 1973 and 1974 Michigan–Ohio State games.
+He also missed a field goal in the 1972 OSU game that would have tied the game.

 Early years and military service

 A native of Oxford, Michigan, Lantry enlisted in the U.S. Army after graduating from high school.
 He spent three years in the Army, including service in the Vietnam War.
 Lantry's experiences in Vietnam and Michigan were the subject of Michael Rosenberg's 2008 book, War As They Knew It: Woody Hayes, Bo Schembechler, and America in a Time of Unrest.
 Lantry later recalled, "For a full year, my parents agonized, hoping they wouldn't get the call that so many other parents received."
 In 2007, Lantry described himself as "a proud Vietnam veteran".